udayvunnam/xng-breadcrumb/docs/add-icon-with-label.md

-# Add icons with label
+# Add icon with label

 Define 'info' associated with breadcrumb in route config. 'info' has type <any>. you can pass string or object as you need.